sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 {"sentence":"Hello World!"}
 ```

 Success!
 You can see that HTTP/3 is being used due to the verbose logging.
 This flexes our server with HTTP/3 but you may be wondering what this has to do with gRPC.
 I'm only using basic HTTP requests with JSON and you're totally right.
 The last two examples leverage only one of the three protocols that ConnectRPC provides by default, [the connect protocol](https://connectrpc.com/docs/protocol/).
-Thus far I haven't validated don't if the other two protocols, gRPC or gRPC-Web, really work using this transport.
+Thus far, I haven't validated if the other two protocols, gRPC or gRPC-Web, really work using this transport.
 To test that, we'll need more gRPC-centric tooling.

 #### Adding HTTP/3 to the Buf CLI
 I also wanted to test with gRPC-specific tooling to ensure gRPC and gRPC-Web worked as expected.
 So I added support for HTTP/3 with the buf CLI.
 This ended up being pretty easy and looks similar to the example above.
 I have an [open PR here](https://github.com/bufbuild/buf/pull/3127) and if you want a sneak peak you can build the Buf CLI from [my branch](https://github.com/sudorandom/buf/tree/http3).
 Here it is testing against ConnectRPC's demo website: